School / Prep

 Presentation

-ENSEGID's training includes all the multi-disciplinary aspects required for environmental management issues, but what really sets it apart is the major part devoted to field placements and applied projects.
+The ENSEGID program covers all the multidisciplinary aspects necessary for environmental management issues, but what makes it unique is the significant emphasis placed on fieldwork and applied projects.

-ENSEGID offers initial training for an engineering degree in "Environment, Georesources and Sustainable Development Engineering".
-The school trains multi-skilled engineers in the fields of research, exploitation and sustainable management of natural resources.
+ENSEGID offers an initial training program leading to an engineering degree in "Environment, Georesources, and Sustainable Development Engineering. " The school trains versatile engineers in the fields of research, exploitation, and sustainable management of natural resources, with a focus on sustainable development.

-The training of ENSEGID engineering students is punctuated throughout the 3-year curriculum by more than 10 weeks of field school and numerous concrete projects that enable engineering students to put into practice the knowledge and skills acquired upstream on a real-life project.
+The training of ENSEGID engineering students is punctuated throughout the three-year program by more than 10 weeks of field school and numerous practical projects that allow engineering students to apply the knowledge and skills they have acquired in advance to a real-world project.

 ENSEGID field schools

-The aim of the1st multi-disciplinary field school is to pass on the basics ofnaturalist analysis and to make engineering students aware of the environmental professions.
-It provides an introduction to geology, ecology and hydrology.
+The aim of thefirst multidisciplinary field school is to teach the basics ofnaturalistic analysis and raise awareness among engineering students about careers in the environmental sector.
+It serves as an introduction to the subjects of geology, ecology, and hydrology.

-The other field courses are designed to illustrate the ecology, sedimentology and paleontology courses.
-Excursions to the Arcachon Basin provide an opportunity to analyze the complexity and fragility of a coastal ecosystem, and to visualize the dynamics of a current sedimentary system.
-They provide a first approach to the problems of coastal development and its impact on both ecosystems and the coastline.
+The other field trips are designed to illustrate the ecology, sedimentology, and paleontology courses.
+Excursions to the Arcachon basin provide an opportunity to analyze the complexity and fragility of a coastal ecosystem and to visualize the dynamics of a current sedimentary system.
+They offer an introduction to coastal development issues and their impact on both ecosystems and the coastline.

-The aim of the project is to put into practice the various theoretical notions acquired by the students.
+The aim of the project is to put into practice the various theoretical concepts learned by students.

 It is organized around an integrated study of a natural site.
-Engineering students put into practice the methods and tools they have learned during the semester.
+Engineering students put into practice the methods and tools learned during the semester.

-The objectives of the2nd year field schools are :
+The objectives of thesecond -year field schools are:

-- Apply the various tools and methods for analyzing carbonate sedimentary systems to a case study of a Dogger shelf in the Aquitaine Basin.
+- Implementing various tools and methods for analyzing carbonate sedimentary systems in the case study of a barrier platform in the Dogger section of the Aquitaine Basin.

-- Carry out stratigraphic, logical sedimentary and structural analysis of a portion of the South Pyrenean foreland basin.
+- Conduct stratigraphic, sedimentological, and structural analysis of a portion of the southern Pyrenean foreland basin.

-- Implement the various tools and methods for measuring, analyzing and interpreting natural and man-made systems in the field of water sciences, from both a qualitative and quantitative standpoint.
+- Implement various tools and methods for measuring, analyzing, and interpreting natural or anthropized systems in the field of water sciences from both a qualitative and quantitative perspective.

-Numerous3rd year field placements enable engineering students, depending on the option chosen, to turn their theoretical knowledge into skills.
+The numerousthird-year field internships allow engineering students, depending on their chosen specialization, to build on their theoretical knowledge and transform it into skills.

-Depending on the option, these schools are located in Morocco, the Pyrenees, Spain, the Lot and the Aquitaine Basin.
+Depending on the specialization, these internships take place in Morocco, the Pyrenees, Spain, the Lot region, and the Aquitaine Basin.

-ENSEGID engineering students can take a 4-year double degree with another public engineering school in the region.
+Engineering students at ENSEGID have the opportunity to earn a dual degree in four years with another public engineering school in the region.

 (ENSMAC-Bordeaux INP, ENSGTI, ENSI Poitiers, ISA BTP, ENSIL-ENSCI)

-Double degree from the "Alliance des Écoles d'Ingénieurs en Géosciences" (Alliance of Geosciences Engineering Schools)
+Double degree from the "Alliance of Geoscience Engineering Schools"

 Objectives

-ENSEGID offers a multi-disciplinary training program built around the following pillars:
+ENSEGID provides multidisciplinary training based on the following pillars:

 - In-depth knowledge of the natural environment to understand environmental issues with rigor and expertise.

-- Mastery of the scientific and technical tools needed to analyze and manage georesources.
+- Mastery of the scientific and technical tools essential for analyzing and managing georesources.

-- Integration of sustainable development concepts, with a global vision of social and environmental issues.
+- The integration of sustainable development concepts, with a comprehensive view of societal and environmental issues.

-- A strong ability to work as part of a team in multidisciplinary and international contexts.
+- Strong ability to work in teams in multidisciplinary and international contexts.

-- Immersion in the professional world, with a hands-on approach reinforced by internships and exchanges with experts.
+- An immersion in the professional world, with a hands-on approach reinforced by internships and exchanges with experts.

-The concepts of the circular economy, social responsibility and sustainable development are at the heart of our learning process, training engineers who are aware of today's challenges and are driving the future development of our society.
+The concepts of circular economy, social responsibility, and sustainable development are at the heart of the curriculum, training engineers who are aware of contemporary issues and drivers of future development in our society.

 International dimension